 Deals with individual economic units, consumers and firms.
 Topic areas which are covered extensively are demand, elasticity and cost theories.
 The theory of wages and its application to labor markets are also discussed.
 An analytical study of market structure - perfect competition, monopolistic competition, oligopoly and monopoly - is emphasized.
-Prerequisite: None

-ECON 216 Statistics for Economics and Business 3 cr
+ECON 216 Statistics for Business and Economics

 Introduces descriptive statistics, including graphical and numerical presentation of data.
-Uses probability distribution as an aid to analyze business and economic problems; application of regression models and hypothesis testing in the decision-making process.
+Uses probability distribution as an aid to analyze business and economic problems; application of regression models and hypothesis testing in the decisionmaking process.
 Use of computers in solving problems is emphasized.

 Prerequisite: Completion of Tier I Quantitative Reasoning requirement

-ECON 290 Sophomore Special Topics 3 cr
+ECON 290 Sophomore Special Topics

 Introduces students to various topics of emerging importance in economics.
 Examines one or more current issues in depth.
-Prerequisite: Sophomore status